19 Inch vs. 20 Inch Wheels: Balancing Style and Performance

 19-inch Mustang Wheel Pros and Cons

 When considering a 19-inch vs. 20-inch wheel for your Mustang, you’ll have to keep in mind the overall goal of your build.
-19-inch wheels offer an opportunity to upgrade performance for a bit less money than going with a set of 20” tires but they give up ultimate good looks.
+19-inch wheels offer an opportunity to upgrade performance for a bit less money than going with a set of 20” tires but they give up ultimate good looks associated with bigger wheels.

 19-inch Mustang Wheel Pros

-- Lower cost overall than a 20-inch wheel and tire combination
+- Cheaper cost overall than a 20-inch wheel and tire combination

 - Better ride than a 20-inch wheel due to thicker sidewall